Doğucan Haspolat

-Doğucan Haspolat (born 11 February 2000) is a professional footballer who plays for as a midfielder for Turkish club Trabzonspor.
+Doğucan Haspolat (born 11 February 2000) is a professional footballer who plays for as a midfielder for Belgian Pro League club Westerlo.
 Born in the Netherlands, he represents Turkey internationally.

 Club career

 Haspolat is a youth exponent from Excelsior.
 He made his professional debut on 27 August 2016 in an Eredivisie game against Feyenoord Rotterdam replacing Kevin Vermeulen after 70 minutes and becoming the first player from 2000 who played in the Eredevisie.

-He transferred to the Süper Lig club Kasımpaşa on 20 January 2020, signing a 3.5 year contract.
-On 17 July 2022, he transferred to Trabzonspor on a 3-year contract.
+Haspolat transferred to the Süper Lig club Kasımpaşa on 20 January 2020, signing a 3.5 year contract.

+On 17 July 2022, Haspolat moved to Trabzonspor on a three-year contract.

+On 6 September 2023, Belgian Pro League club Westerlo announced the signing of Haspolat on a four-year contract, for a reported fee of €600.000, which could rise to €1.1 million with add-ons + 20% of the profit from a future transfer.

 International career

 Haspolat was born in the Netherlands, and is of Turkish descent.
 He is a former youth international for the Netherlands, before switching to represent Turkey.